Holy Week House Party 2023

 - The caller stands opposite the children, facing them.

 - The caller shouts, “Green Light,” and turns about face (away from) from the children.
 When the light is green, the children move toward the caller by running, walking, or crawling—depending on the space and location of your game.

 - The caller shouts, “Red Light,” and turns facing the children again.
 The children must stop or “freeze” immediately.

 - The caller continues to shout, “Red Light” or “Green Light” until a child reaches the caller.
 That child could then become the next caller.

-- Once a child reaches the caller, select another caller and go back to starting line and begin the game again.
+- Once a child reaches the caller, select another caller, go back to starting line, and begin the game again.

-Draw a watch or old-fashioned clockface and place in your plastic egg; or you may place a watch in the egg.
-Draw a clockface on the side of a hard-boiled egg.
+Draw a watch or old-fashioned clockface and place the drawing in your plastic egg; or you may place a watch in the egg.
+Or draw a clockface on the side of a hardboiled egg.

 On Saturday, everything was so still, people could hear every little sound.
 There was nothing that could be done.
 Holy Saturday is a day of waiting.

 How does it feel when you have a pet/favorite stuffed animal/friend/family nearby?
 Does it feel different when they are gone?
 When you’re hoping for something, how does it feel?
 I wonder what it feels like to say goodbye to someone for a short time versus saying goodbye to someone forever.
 I wonder when I feel sad, how long is it ok to feel sad?